MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/azure-machine-learning-experiments.md

 :::image type="content" source="media/azure-machine-learning-model-recommendation-algorithm.png" alt-text="Product recommendation algorithm":::

 The three input ports for the **Train Matchbox Recommender** model takes in the training service usage data, customer description (optional), and service description.
 There are three different ways of scoring the model.
 One is for model evaluation where a Normalized Discounted Cumulative Gain (NDCG) score is calculated to rank the rated items.
-In this experiment, we have NDCG score as 0.97.
-The other two options are scoring the model on the entire recommendable service catalog or scoring only on items that users have not used before.
+In this experiment, we have the NDCG score as 0.97.
+The other two options are scoring the model on the entire recommendable service catalog, or scoring only on items that users have not used before.

 Looking further on the distributions of the recommendations on the entire service catalog, we notice that phone, WiFi, and courier are the top services to be recommended.
-It's consistent with what we found from the distributions of the service consumption data:
+This is consistent with what we found from the distributions of the service consumption data:

 :::image type="content" source="media/azure-machine-learning-model-output.png" alt-text="Recommendation model output":::